hertssayf/ledgeboundgame-assignment-2/BacklogReviews&Meetings.md

-This file includes the backlog reviews, development review meetings, and burndown chart for the Ledge Bound project.
+This file includes the backlog reviews, development review meetings, and burndown chart for the LedgeBound project.

 ---